-The ARC English Language Conversation Program is closed for the summer and will reopen in September.
+The ARC English Language Conversation Program is Open for Fall 2022!

 For additional English language and communication resources, please contact the Professional Communication Program for International Teachers and Scholars at the Bok Center.